camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 4. (Optional) In the **Input** section, set **Locality**, an incorporated city or town political entity (i.e `Mountain View`).
 5. In the **Input** section, set **Address**, an incorporated city or town political entity (i.e `1600 Amphitheatre Pkwy`).
 6. In the **Output** section set **Result Variable** or **Result Expression**.
 See the [response mapping documentation](/docs/components/connectors/use-connectors.md#response-mapping) to learn more.
-7. Full example of the **Google Maps Platform Connector** response you can find [here](https://developers.google.com/maps/documentation/address-validation/requests-validate-address#address_validation_response).
-If you want to get postal address and formatted address, you can set to **Result Expression** next FEEL Expression :
+7. Find a full example of the **Google Maps Platform Connector** response [here](https://developers.google.com/maps/documentation/address-validation/requests-validate-address#address_validation_response).
+To get postal address and formatted address, set to **Result Expression** in the FEEL expression:

 ```
 {